 Thus, it is evident that the nonurban sanctuaries found in the outlying Achaean territory in the Southern Italian countryside quickly became the principal places for communication with the gods and with each other.
 At the same time, the sanctuary reflected and influenced the way the Greeks represented their own space, organizing it around points where superior divine powers were anchored in the human reality.
-The Achaean colonists used this to their advantage, as they were able to use these traditional structures in a way that solidified their influence and control over the territory without having to resort to violenc.
+The Achaean colonists used this to their advantage, as they were able to use these traditional structures in a way that solidified their influence and control over the territory without having to resort to violence.

+5. CONCLUSIONS

-The earliest phases of development in the Greek settlements dating to the 8th century BCE display urban plans, representing a regional form of urbanism.
-By the end of the 6th century BCE, the Achaean cities in Magna Graecia displayed many common features, the most significant of being the distribution of nonurban sanctuaries in the outlying territory.
+The earliest phases of development in the Greek settlements dating to the 8th century BCE display nascent urban plans, representing a regional form of urbanism.
+By the end of the 6th century BCE, the Achaean cities in Magna Graecia displayed many common features, the most significant of these being the distribution of nonurban sanctuaries in the outlying territory.
 Despite extensive intersection in city design, each city displays its own peculiarities and experimental design elements.
 During this period, the settlers did not indiscriminately apply a strict model over whatever terrain they inhabited.
-Instead, the interplay between mainland standards and colonial eccentricities in every city resulted in a unique arrangement of asty and chora, which both urged the adoption of and encouraged the continuous invention of new stylistic trends.
+Instead, the interplay between mainland standards and colonial eccentricities in every city resulted in a unique arrangement of asty and chora, which both urged the adoption of new traditions and encouraged the continuous invention of new stylistic trends.

 As the Greek colonists became more invested in their Western colonies due to their flourishing economies, they made a deliberate attempt to reinforce their hold on the nonurban territory.
 Through the proliferation of nonurban sanctuary construction, the Achaean colonies improved on their land so as to mark their control over it.
 By constructing temples of a monumental scale at sites that were once sacred to the indigenous populations, they recognized the importance of boundaries that had been pre-established, and solidified their control over their newly claimed territories.
 By establishing the authority of the gods in areas that were out of reach to the inner cities of the Achaean colonies, they extended Greek law far into the countryside, as a reminder that those living in the outlying territory were still subject to them.
-In addition, they put to use the traditions they brought over from the mainland, establishing their identity firmly as Greek, in order to distinguish ownership over the area. , the employment of indigenous traditions alongside their own Greek religious values was an attempt to integrate the native populations into the new Greek foundations, in order to prevent hostilities between them by means of ritual devotion.
+In addition, they put to use the traditions they brought over from the mainland, establishing their identity firmly as Greek, in order to distinguish ownership over the area.
+At the same time, the employment of indigenous traditions alongside their own Greek religious values was an attempt to integrate the native populations into the new Greek foundations, in order to prevent hostilities between them by means of ritual devotion.
 The use of nonurban sanctuaries was a less abrasive way for the settlers to establish their sovereignty, while ensuring that their control extended far beyond the reach of the inner city.
-Thus,
+Thus, the nonurban sanctuaries played an integral role in the development of the Achaean cities of Magna Graecia.